RhodiumToad/pllua-ng/README.md

 ipairs() should NOT be used on a composite datum since it will stop at a null value or dropped column.

+Arrays and composite types support a mapping operation controlled by a configuration table:

+      rowval{ mapfunc = function(colname,value,attno,row) ... end,
+               nullvalue = (any value),
+	       noresult = (boolean)
+	     }
+      arrayval{ mapfunc = function(elem,array,i,j,k...) ... end,
+                 nullvalue = (any value),
+		 noresult = (boolean)
+	       }

+The result in both cases is returned as a Lua table, not a datum, unless the "noresult" option was given as true, in which case no result at all is returned.
+The mapfunc for arrays is passed as many indexes as the original array dimension.
+Substitution of null values happens BEFORE the mapping function is called; if that's not what you want, then do the substitution yourself before returning the result.
+(If the mapping function itself returns a Lua nil, then the entry will be omitted from the result.)

+As a convenience shorthand, these work:

+      d(nvl)   -> d{nullvalue = nvl}
+      d(func)  -> d{mapfunc = func}
+      d()      -> d{}

+Range types support the following pseudo-columns (immutable):

+      r.lower
+      r.upper
+      r.lower_inc
+      r.upper_inc
+      r.lower_inf
+      r.upper_inf
+      r.isempty

 Function arguments are converted to simple Lua values in the case of:

  + integers, floats  -- passed as Lua numbers